Analyze successful stores in existing markets

 Generate trade area rings

-Before starting the final analysis, you will create half-mile rings around each of the three sites.
+Before starting the final analysis, you'll create half-mile rings around each of the three sites.

 - In the Generate Trade Area Rings tool pane, set the following parameters: